 - drinking alcohol only in moderation

-In addition to adopting the above measures, eating a well-balanced diet can help prevent the nutritional deficiencies that Crohn’s disease can cause.
+In addition to adopting the above measures, eating a varied, nutritious, and balanced diet can help prevent the nutritional deficiencies that Crohn’s disease can cause.

 Most people will benefit from avoiding fried or greasy foods during flare-ups.
 However, a person should try to determine all of the foods that make their symptoms worse so that they can avoid them.